The Top-6 Messaging Apps for Windows Users

 Discord

 While Discord was born as a fun, quirky app, it has become more and more popular among business users over the last few years.
-It's gained popularity thanks to its outstanding voice and video quality that make it perfect for remote meetings and conferences.
+According to Discord's technical blog, it's gained popularity thanks to its outstanding voice and video quality that make it perfect for remote meetings and conferences.

 Initially beloved by gamers, Discord today allows business managers and teams to create various channels with different levels of permissions for various users.
 You can use the discord app on desktop and mobile, and even on game consoles.